ujw0l/takePicWp/readme.txt

 3. This will delete all the plugin files from the server without erasing  options the plugin has stored in the database.

 == Frequently Asked Questions ==
+= How do I add webcam and gallery block? =
+In blocks area you will find Take pic camera and Take Pic Gallery view block just add them to whever you want it can be either post or widget area.
 = Why can't I customize it ? =

-This is the version 1.0 keep reviewing the plugin so I will know what people are looking for, I'm working on other features like letting user to apply filters to their image and edit them.
+Keep reviewing the plugin so I will know what people are looking for, I'm working on other features like letting user to apply filters to their image and edit them.

 = Is this plugin mobile freindly ? =